sabagh1994/fw-pGENMi/preprocess/README.md

                                         from step 3 followed by binarizing the evidence.
 6. `05_inputgen`: generating the final input files by aggregating the evidence over all TFs per evidence type, DiffMark, DiffMarkAggr, DiffAcc, TFBS-only, PresMark and PresAcc.

-The preprocessing performed in this work was crucial to the success of model predictions.
-I'd like to acknowledge [Casey R. Hanson](https://www.linkedin.com/in/caseyrhanson/) whose expertise in preprocessing set the path to the success of this study.